lambda-land/OwnershipMonad/oref/README.md

 the STRef instead of reading it.

-Using a mutable reference that abides by Affine type rules allows us to say with certainty that the value read from an mutable reference is reflective of the contents of the resource that the reference refers to.
-Importantly we are allowed to read and modify the value in place rather than making numerous copies.
+Using a mutable reference that abides by Affine type rules allows us to say with certainty that the value read from a mutable reference is reflective of the contents of the resource that the reference refers to.
+Importantly we are allowed to read and the value in place rather than making copies.
 We can do this since we are bound by the Affine type rules.

 Design